chongjing/Linux101/README.md

 - `[flags]`: Specifies optional flags that modify the behavior of the substitute command.
 For example, you can use the "g" flag to replace all occurrences of the pattern on each line.
 - `[count]`: Specifies how many occurrences of the pattern to replace on each line.
 If you omit this parameter, `vi` will replace all occurrences.

-Here is an example of how to replace all occurrences of "Nematode1" with "Nematode1" in `mycode.sh`:
+Here is an example of how to replace all occurrences of "Nematode2" with "Nematode3" in `mycode.sh`:

 ```
-:%s/Nematode1/Nematode1/g
+:%s/Nematode2/Nematode3/g
 ```

-This command replaces all occurrences of "foo" with "bar" in the entire file.
+This command replaces all occurrences of "Nematode2" with "Nematode3" in the entire file.